Privacy Policy

 - ask us to correct inaccurate data (rectification);

-- ask us to delete your data (erasure, “right to be forgotten”);
+- ask us to delete your data (erasure, the "right to be forgotten");

 - object to processing based on legitimate interests;